BruceEckel/ThinkingInPython/Markdown/27_Pattern_Refactoring.md

 will produce the same interface as `Trash` and add the extra `accept( )` method.
 In fact, it's a perfect example of the value of *Decorator*.

 The double dispatch creates a problem, however.
 Since it relies on overloading of both `accept()` and `visit()`, it would seem to require specialized code for each different version of the `accept()` method.
 With C++ templates, this would be fairly easy to accomplish (since templates automatically generate type-specialized code) but Python has no such mechanism-at least it does not appear to.
 However, reflection allows you to determine type information at run time, and it turns out to solve many problems that would seem to require templates (albeit not as simply).
-Here's the decorator that does the trick :
+Here's the decorator that does the trick^[This was a solution created by Jaroslav Tulach in a design patterns class that I gave in Prague.]:

 ```python
 # PatternRefactoring/trashvisitor/VisitableDecorator.py